 For this next stage, a suitable programming facility will need to be in place.
 Details about how to set up the Arduino Integrated Development Environment (IDE) can be found at the top of this page.

 A USB-to-USART programmer will need to be plugged onto the FTDI connector on the PCB as shown below.
 The other end of the programmer needs to be connected via a suitable USB lead to the programming facility (PC or equivalent).

-(The "Gnd" pin is closest to the edge of the board)
+The "Gnd" pin must always be closest to the edge of the board

 Only four of the lines are actually used (Tx & Rx data, ground, and reset).
 Neither of the power lines are used by this board.

 The black wire is for the GND (or OV) connection.